camunda-community-hub/zeebe-dmn-worker/README.md

 * [Spring Zeebe Configuration](https://github.com/zeebe-io/spring-zeebe#configuring-zeebe-connection)
 * [Spring Boot Configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config)

+For configuration with Camunda Cloud SaaS, open the 'application.yaml' file located in `src/main/resources` and remove the '#' sign from lines 3-6.
+Replace the placeholder values for `clusterId`, `clientId`, and `clientSecret` with your cloud credentials.
+Follow the instructions provided on line 15 as well.

 By default, the DMN files are read from the folder `dmn-repo` next to the application (i.e. the working directory).

 ```